peterchafe/MediaCatalog/plan.md

     "Microsoft.EntityFrameworkCore.Design": "6.0.1"
   }
   ```
-- **Create DbContext and Model**: Define a `MovieContext` class that inherits from `DbContext` and create a `Movie` entity with properties for title, genre, release date, and IMDb link.
+- **Create DbContext and Model**: Define a `MovieContext` class that inherits from `DbContext` and create a `Movie` entity with properties for title, genre, release date, IMDb link, and TMDB movie ID.
 - **Migrate Database**: Run the following commands to generate migrations and update the database:
   ```bash
   dotnet ef migrations add InitialCreate